A COVID-19 discussion on:

 Zeenah Haddad | Harvard T. H. Chan School of Public Health, M.S.
 2012

-Please feel free to send the Harvard Public Health Consortium of The Bay Area (HPHC- Bay) any COVID-specific or general public health questions you would like to have addressed using the email address firstname.lastname@example.org
+Please feel free to send the Harvard Public Health Consortium of The Bay Area (HPHC- Bay) any COVID-specific or general public health questions you would like to have addressed in this or following events using the email address firstname.lastname@example.org